Coronavirus updates: First case in Hamburg; stock markets keep plunging | DW | 28.02.2020

 Read more: Coronavirus: Are less-developed EU countries more susceptible?

 00:26 China confirmed 327 new coronavirus case on Thursday, down from 433 cases a day earlier.
+This is the lowest daily figure since January 23.
 The latest figure takes the total number of confirmed cases in mainland China to 78,824.
 The number of dead in China also increased by 44 on Thursday, and now stands at 2,788.

 00:15 Hamburg confirmed its first coronavirus case on Thursday.
 The patient, a staffer at the University Medical Center, or UKE, in the city's Eppendorf district, worked in the pediatric ward.
 The man came to work on Monday and Tuesday.
 He called in sick the following day and came in on Thursday as a patient.